who-biz/verus-pbaas/README.md

 - `"eras"`

-Describes reward schedule on new `chipstest2` chain.
+Describes reward schedule on new `chipstensec` chain.
 We want block subsidies to be zero, so that all emission comes from gateway converter.
 Any additional issuance beyond that will be supply-neutral.

 - `"notaries":["Notary1@","Notary2@","Notary3@"]

-These notaries will be responsible for notarizing from `chipstest2` to `vrsctest` and vice versa.
+These notaries will be responsible for notarizing from `chipstensec` to `vrsctest` and vice versa.
 These are required for cross-chain interaction.
 Specified notaries here belong to identities owned by Verus foundation.

 - `"nodes":[{...},{...}]`